 \section{Criterion for tensor product}

-In this section we will describe a set of conditions that imply that a given filtered \Ai-algebra is the tensor product of two subalgebras.
-Although rather restrictive this criterion will be sufficient for the two applications we have in mind: the description of deformations of a tensor product via bounding cochains in Section 6 and the proof of the K\"unneth Theorem for the Fukaya algebra of the product of two Lagrangian submanifolds in \cite{Amo}.
+In this section we will describe a set of conditions under which a given filtered \Ai-algebra is the tensor product of two subalgebras.
+Although rather restrictive, this criterion will be sufficient for the two applications we have in mind, namely, the description of deformations of a tensor product via bounding cochains in Section 6 and the proof of the K\"unneth Theorem for the Fukaya algebra of the product of two Lagrangian submanifolds in \cite{Amo}.